-Employees should administer first aid within the limits of their knowledge of recommended practices.
+Employees should administer first aid, emergency stock medication, or overdose intervention drugs within the limits of their knowledge of recommended practices.
 The Superintendent may provide for an in-service program on first aid and CPR procedures.

 The administrator in charge must submit an accident report to the Superintendent on all accidents.